 Key Findings for England

-While the survey shows that the majority of people are reporting positive experiences overall, performance across the survey shows substantial concerns about the quality of care people using community mental health services receive.
-There has been no notable improvement in the last year and for many questions, a slightly higher proportion of people have reported a poor experience.
+However, substantial concerns remain about the quality of care some people using community mental health services receive.
+There has been no notable improvement in survey results in the last year.

 Results for NHS trusts